MuhammadBilalAkbar/ecommerce_app/README.md

 storing previously fetched products and cart data, and seamless navigation between pages.
 I implemented additional features like authentication using Firebase with rememberMe boolean, a search bar for filtering products, and animations for a polished user experience.
 Meaningful user experience, such as loading spinners and snackBar messages messages.
+I also implemented FCM notifications.
 The app follows a scalable architecture, with clean code, efficient API integration, and offline-first functionality for improved performance.